prevention-icon

 • Once they have hatched out of their eggs as tiny off-white coloured caterpillars or larvae, they crawl around searching for food

-• Once they’ve established a food source, larvae leave behind their droppings and spin silky strands to form cocoons, where they become 0.6-1.1cm brown coloured pupae
+• Once they’ve established a food source, Indian meal moth larvae leave behind their droppings and spin silky strands to form cocoons, where they become 0.6-1.1cm brown coloured pupae

-• After a few weeks, adult pantry moths emerge from the cocoons.
-They are approximately 1cm long, with bronze or tan coloured bands near the tip of their grey wings
+• After a few weeks, adult Indian pantry moths emerge from the cocoons.
+Adult Indian meal moths, particularly Indian meal moths, are small and brown, approximately 1cm long, with bronze or tan coloured bands near the tip of their grey wings.
+Their secretive nature makes them difficult to spot, contributing to their presence in food storage areas

 They are clever at sneaking into food items

 Caterpillars and larvae are small enough in size to crawl under poorly sealed lids, and inside tiny cracks and holes in food packaging.
-Large larvae have even been known to penetrate well-sealed packaging.
+Large Indian meal moth larvae have even been known to penetrate well-sealed packaging.
 They can also hide in corners of cupboards and pantry door hinges.

 Don’t leave your annual termite inspection too late!